Multi-factor Authentication at RIT

 - Push notification to the Duo Moblie app on your smartphone (preferred method)

 - Confirming a text message code sent to a phone number set up in advance

 - Responding to an automated phone call to a phone number set up in advance

 - Offline codes for those who do not have a phone

-- Entering in a passcode from a hardware token or provided in person at the ITS Service Desk
+- Entering in a passcode from a hardware token or provided in person at the RIT Service Center

 Because a successful login requires both a correct password and access to verify the login through Duo Security, it makes it much harder for an attacker to use a lost or stolen password to access your account.

 - Duo's Guide to Two-Factor Authentication (not RIT-specific)